ashmit0920/Topsis-Pretrained-Models/README.md

-<h1>TOPSIS-Based Evaluation of Pretrained Models for Sentence Similarity</h1>
+# TOPSIS-Based Evaluation of Pretrained Models for Sentence Similarity

 Overview
 This project implements the TOPSIS method to rank pretrained models based on their performance in sentence similarity tasks.